Titles and Roles

 - Research Program

-Anita H. Corbett, PhD, is a Professor of Biochemistry in the Department of Biology at Emory University.
-Dr. Corbett is a member of the Cancer Genetics and Epigenetics research program at Winship Cancer Institute.
+Anita H. Corbett, PhD, is the Samuel C. Dobbs Professor in the Department of Biology at Emory University.
+Dr. Corbett is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute.
 She also serves as a PhD advisor in the MD/PhD Program in the Emory University School of Medicine.

 Dr. Corbett received her PhD in Biochemistry from Vanderbilt University in Nashville, Tennessee.
 She completed her postdoctoral training at Harvard Medical School in Boston, Massachusetts.